kapilkumaria/cv-challenge-03/README.md

 ```
 cd terraform
 terraform init       # Reinitialize with the remote backend
+terraform plan       # Shows the plan for the resources to be created
+terraform apply      # Creates S3 bucket and DynamoDB Table and IAM policy for Terraform to access S3 and DynamoDB backend
 ```

 ### Step 8: Copy <aws.pem> File to Your Home Directory